domvwt/msc-thesis/thesis/thesis-processed.md

 -   PageRank: A measure of node importance, based on the importance of neighbouring nodes [@pagePageRankCitationRanking1998].

+To capture information about the node's position in the graph, aggregate statistics are calculated for the aforementioned topological features for the node's neighbours and added as features:

+-   Minimum
+-   Maximum
+-   Sum
+-   Mean
+-   Standard Deviation

+The count of immediate neighvours is also included as a feature.

 # Methods

 ## Traditional Machine Learning Approaches